Muslim Magomayev (composer): Shah Ismayil

 Muslim Magomayev’s mugham opera Shah Ismayil was composed in 1915-1916 and consists of 6 acts and 7 scenes.
-Libretto and text were written by composer Mirza Gadir Ismailzade.
+The libretto and text were written by composer Mirza Gadir Ismailzade.

 The premiere of the opera was held on March 7, 1919 in Baku, with a benefit performance of Huseyngulu Sarabski.
-Muslim Magomayev was conductor and Huseyn Arablinski was director of the opera.
-Actors were: H.Sarabski - Shah Ismail, M.H.Teregulov - Aslan Shah and Huseynagha Hajibababeyov – Gulzar.
+Muslim Magomayev was the conductor and Huseyn Arablinski was the director of the opera.
+The actors were: H.Sarabski - Shah Ismail, M.H.Teregulov - Aslan Shah and Huseynagha Hajibababeyov – Gulzar.

 Nargiz

 Nargiz is the second opera by Muslim Magomayev, written in 1935.
 Mammed Said Ordubadi is the author of a libretto to the opera.
 It is considered the most significant composition of Muslim Magomayev.
-Music of the opera consists of folk songs of Azerbaijan.
+The music of the opera consists of folk songs of Azerbaijan.
 In 1938, the opera was shown during the Decade of Azerbaijani Arts in Moscow, with the editorship of Reinhold Glière.
 It is also noted that, the opera narrates about a struggle of Azerbaijani peasants for the Soviet Power.
 “Nargiz” is the first Azerbaijani opera on a modern theme.